 If you weren't there for the Webinar, you can watch the Recording:

-We will organise a Follow-up Webinar on FGMPOs - PART II to:
+We organised a Follow-up Webinar on FGMPOs - PART II to:

 - Leave room for questions;